 Reasons for Dental Extractions

 There are many reasons that Dr. Goldwyn, your expert in dental extractions In Portland, OR, might recommend a dental extraction.
 These can include the following:

-- Extensive decay present in a tooth or teeth that cannot be repaired and pose a danger to surrounding teeth
+- Extensive decay is present in a tooth or teeth that cannot be repaired and pose a danger to surrounding teeth

 - Broken or cracked teeth that cannot reasonably be repaired and will otherwise decay

 - Teeth that show the effects of advanced periodontal disease where supporting bone is damaged, loosening the tooth

 - Impacted or malpositioned teeth that pose a greater risk of decay and periodontal disease

 Regardless of the reason for tooth extraction, Dr. Goldwyn takes the time to discuss treatment options as well as answer any questions you might have pertaining to this procedure.